The GPP is the most important phase of the training year, yet it is the most under performed by personal trainers.

 You will learn about periodisation and it's generalised theories and principles, the different periodisation models, why the GPP is important within the fitness industry, and understand the goals of a well developed General Preparation Phase

 You will learn how to determine what areas need focus, development and priority.
-You will know how to perform length-tension & flexibility assessments, strength-ratio testing and understand basic strength assumptions common to most individuals.
+You will learn movement and flexibility assessments, how to identify between-limb strength and flexibility imbalances and the functional anatomy underlying movement pattern flaws.

 You will learn how to implement special training methods such as unilateral loading, offset training, the chaos method, unstable movements and sling training.